ChukwuemekaAham/ESRI-MS-AWS-GCP-Data-Analytics-ML-GIS/Geospatial-Analysis-Google-Earth-Engine-Projects/Geospatial_analysis_flood_impacts_in_maiduguri_nigeria/README.md

 ## Additional Considerations

 * **Time Series Analysis:**  Download Sentinel-2 data for multiple dates around the flood to analyze the situation's evolution.
 * **Machine Learning:** Explore automated flood extent, crop damage, and vulnerability detection using machine learning algorithms.
 * **Community Engagement:** Gather ground-truth data and validate the analysis through community engagement.
 * **Uncertainty Assessment:** Analyze uncertainty associated with data sources and analytical methods using bootstrapping or other statistical techniques.
-* **3D Visualization:** Use tools like `pyvista` for immersive 3D visualizations.